FreeFlarum/freeflarum.com/docs/en/legal/terms.md

 ### 3.4.
 Support for Large Forums
 While forums may continue to function beyond the stated limits, FreeFlarum does not officially support or guarantee performance for forums exceeding these thresholds.
 Users with high-traffic forums are advised to consider self-hosting or professional hosting solutions.

+If your forum grows and FreeFlarum can no longer accommodate it, we encourage you to migrate to a different hosting provider instead, one that can offer you additional resources – this might not be an issue for your forum right now, and we'll e-mail you personally when your forum is too large for FreeFlarum to handle.

 ## 4. Amendments